Composite Sorting: Wages and Firm Values

-\begin{theorem} Given an optimal assignment, the local hierarchical mechanism constructs an optimal dual pair $(\phi,\psi)$ where $\psi=-\phi$.
-Within each skill group, relative wages are determined locally: for any two points $s$ and $s'$ in a skill group, $\phi(s)-\phi(s')$ depends only on the pairings within the group. \end{theorem}
+Within each skill group, relative wages are determined regionally: for any two points $s$ and $s'$ in a skill group, $\phi(s)-\phi(s')$ depends only on the pairs within the group. \end{theorem}

+Our mechanism solves the problem in the order from bottom to top.
+At each step, the values of $\phi$ in the hidden arcs need not be computed again but only adjusted with constant level shifts.

+Theorem \ref{prop:hiereff} establishes that our hierarchical solution results in a sharp reduction of complexity when the distributions of workers and jobs are given by discretization of mixtures of normal distributions.

+\begin{theorem}{\textit{Complexity of the Regional Hierarchical Mechanism for Mismatch Penalties}.} Let the worker distribution $F$ be a discretization of a mixture of $n$ normal distributions and let the job distribution $G$ be a discretization of a mixture of $m$ normal distributions with ordered skill levels $\{ s_i \}_{i=1}^{N_s}$.
+Then the complexity of the dual potentials is $O((m+n)^4 N_s)$. \end{theorem}

+The proof of \Cref{prop:hiereff} is in Appendix \ref{a:hiereff}.
+We first note that directly solving the dual problem as a linear program with $N_s$ skill types has time complexity $O(N_s^4)$, which is not feasible even for a relatively modest numbers of job and worker types.
+Instead, Theorem \ref{prop:hiereff} establishes how we construct the mismatch penalty for a large number of worker and job types by drastically reducing the complexity of the problem.
+We use this result to compute the wages and firm values in the quantitative analysis in Section \ref{sec:quantitative}.
+In Proposition \ref{rem:runtime} of Technical Appendix \ref{s:efficiency} we show further efficiency properties of our hierarchical construction for empirical measures.

-We next use the dual functions to define worker wages and firm values for these non-overlapping segments of the worker distribution and the job distribution.
-We let worker wages be $w(x)=g(x)-\phi(x)$ and firm values be $v(z)=h(z)-\psi(z)$.
-The first observation is that the assignment $\pi$ which solves the primal mismatch cost minimization problem (\ref{ppmin}) also solves the primal output maximization problem (\ref{pp}).
-Moreover, $w(x)+v(z)\geq y(x,z)$ holds for all $(x,z)$ with equality if $(x,z)\in\Gamma_{\pi}$, where $y(x,z)=g(z)+f(x)-c(x,z)$.
-By Lemma \ref{lemma:dual}, it follows that $(w,v)$ is a dual optimizer for the output maximization problem.
-In sum, given the shadow mismatch cost $(\phi,\psi)$ for the minimization problem without overlapping parts, the dual pair $(w,v)$ for the maximization problem without overlapping parts is obtained.
+We next use the mismatch penalty functions to define worker earnings and firm values for the non-overlapping segments of the worker distribution and the job distribution.
+Let wages $w(x)=\alpha(x)-\phi(x)$ and firm values $v(z)=\theta(z)-\psi(z)$, where we recall from the technology (\ref{e:firmtechnology}) that $\alpha$ reflects the worker contribution to production independent of the occupation, and $\theta$ reflects the value of the job independent of the worker that fulfills the job.
+The first observation is that assignment $\pi$ that solves the mismatch cost minimization problem (\ref{ppmin}) also solves the output maximization problem (\ref{pp}).
+Moreover, $w(x)+v(z)\geq y(x,z)$ holds for all $(x,z)$ with equality if worker $x$ is assigned to job $z$ under the optimal assignment, where $y(x,z)=\alpha(x)+\theta(z)-c(x,z)$.
+By Lemma \ref{lemma:dual}, it thus follows that $(w,v)$ is a dual optimizer for the output maximization problem.
+In sum, given the mismatch penalty $(\phi,\psi)$ for the minimization problem without overlapping parts, the dual pair $(w,v)$ for the maximization problem without overlapping parts is obtained.